 Rhinoplasty can reduce or increase the size of your nose, change the shape of the tip or bridge, narrow the span of the nostrils, or change the angle between your nose and your upper lip.
 It may also correct a birth defect or injury, or help relieve some breathing problems.

-The best candidates are people who are looking for improvement in the way they look.
+The best candidates are people who seek to improve the appearance or functionality.
 Age may also be a consideration.
-Many plastic surgeons prefer not to operate on teenagers until after they’ve completed their growth spurt.
+Many plastic surgeons prefer not to operate on teenagers until after they’ve gone through puberty.

 After surgery, small burst blood vessels may appear as tiny red spots on the skin’s surface.
 These are usually minor but may be permanent.
 When rhinoplasty is performed from inside the nose, there is no visible scarring, but when an “open” technique is used, there will be small scars al the base of the nose.

 Immediate improvement of your symptoms or aesthetics with swelling and bruising that last for 10-14 days.
 Otherwise swelling will gradually decrease and can last up to 6 months post op.